Skip to content

 Troubleshooting Issues with Single Sign-On (SSO)

-This article reviews possible issues with an organization's SSO set up and role access for Call Simulator.
+This article reviews possible issues with an organization's SSO set up, including SSO not completing and role access issues via SSO for Call Simulator.

 A user’s role can provision differently during single sign-on (SSO) due to mismatched group memberships, attribute misconfigurations, or how Call Simulator handles provisioning and role mapping data coming from the customer SSO via SAML (Security Assertion Markup Language).
 Specifically, a user may be in a nested group that the provisioning service cannot read, or the attributes sent from the identity provider (IdP) may not match the roles configured in the Call Simulator.